You are invited to our 5th

 View the moon through amateur astronomy telescope on site

 BBCA invites you to honor the service and sacrifice of our Marin veterans and help ensure the future of Marin's Air Force JROTC program.
-Join us for an all-American evening of music, nostalgia, informal dinner and silent auction.
+Join us for an all-American evening of music, nostalgia, dinner and silent auction.
 See the moon landing sites up close with both eyes through an astronomy telescope set up outside during the venue.

 Special Guest Presentation